 Increasing awareness of climate change is one example of changing values.
 Sustainable packaging is now one of consumers' top five values when it comes to choosing between brands.
 So, if your current packaging doesn't reflect this, it's probably time to make some changes.
 The good news is you can do this in small steps.
 Compostable mailers, for example, are a good alternative to poly mailers, and gummed tape is a sustainable alternative to traditional poly tape.
 Even adopting more environmentally friendly accessories for your packaging such as recyclable stickers is a step in the right direction.

 Consumers are also caring more about brand transparency, with 70% of consumers saying that trusting a brand is now more important than in the past.
 To meet this change, companies need to be upfront about their products, materials and processes.
 And also what improvements they're making.
-Overhauling your packaging is one such improvement that you can communicate to customers.
+A packaging overhaul is one such improvement that you can communicate to customers.

 As a business develops, so do its core products.
 But packaging is often left behind.
 When this happens, your packaging no longer reflects the product inside, and you risk losing a key branding opportunity.